-2020

-APUSH STUDY GUIDE PACK
+APUSH STUDY GUIDE PACKUnits 1-9

-Units 1-7

 Period 1: 1491-1607

+MARCO

 OVERVIEW

 This time period extends from 1491 to 1607 and counts for 5% of recommended instructional content for an AP class.
 It does not appear on the DBQ question.
 There are two key concepts for this time period.

 KEY CONCEPT 1.1

 As native populations migrated and settled across the vast expanse of North America over time, they developed distinct and increasingly complex societies by adapting to and transforming their diverse environments.

 KEY CONCEPT 1.2

 Contact among Europeans, Native Americans, and Africans resulted in the Columbian Exchange and significant social, cultural, and political changes on both sides of the Atlantic Ocean.

 TIMELINE

-1491 Hispaniola and Cuba for Spain.
+• 1491 Christopher Columbus claims the islands of Hispaniola and Cuba for Spain.

-1512 Spain establishes the encomienda system
+• 1512 Spain establishes the encomienda system

-1519 Hernan Cortes invades Mexico
+• 1519 Hernan Cortes invades Mexico

 1525 The first ship of slaves from Africa arrives in the Americas

 KEY TERMS

 Maize

 This was the main crop cultivated by American Indians.

 Christopher Columbus An Italian explorer who stumbled upon the New World after convincing the Spanish monarchs that he could sail across the Atlantic to India.
 "God, Gold, Glory" Early European explorers were motived by a desire to spread Christianity, enrich themselves and their monarch, and gain glory for discovering new lands.
-Encomienda System A forced labor system developed by the Spanish that required American Indians. © Marco Learning, LLC.
-All Rights Reserved.
-AP® is a trademark registered by the College Board, which is not affiliated with, and does not endorse, this product.
+Encomienda System A forced labor system developed by the Spanish that required American Indians.